TeamFAPS/PSVita-StorageMgr/README.md

 - more...

 ## Usage
+NOTE: for using USB mass on h-encore, you have to boot PSTV, plug out USB mass, plug in USB mass then launch h-encore.

 NOTE: For mounting a device as ux0:, this device must have already been mounted as ux0: using VitaShell at least once to have necessary files on it.

 0. If it exists, remove gamesd.skprx and usbmc.skprx or any other storage plugin